pabloaguiars/OurDDLApp/README.md

 # our-ddl-client
-A small client software for basic DDL operations for a DBMS.
+A small client software for basic DDL operations for MySQL.

 ## Commits
 Commitments must be in **English**, briefly describing the update as best as possible.